Capital City: Pristina

 How to become a resident of Kosovo

-You have been charmed by Kosovo, its rich history and its diverse population?
+You have been charmed by Kosovo’s rich history and diverse population?
 Now you must be wondering what the next steps of becoming a resident are.
 The great news is that British nationals don’t require a visa to enter.
-You simply need a valid passport and in addition, you might be asked to show documentary evidence specifying the reason for your stay.
+You need a valid passport, and you might be asked to show documentary evidence specifying the reason for your stay.
 Upon your arrival, you will receive a 90-days entry stamp but wish you stay permanently, it can be renewed for longer stays.
 For short stays (up to 90 days), you should notify the nearest police station of where you are staying.

-Now, if your intention is to permanently relocate to Kosovo, you will need to register with the Ministry of Internal Affairs and apply for a residence permit before the end of the allowed 90-days period.
+Now, if you intend to relocate permanently to Kosovo, you will need to register with the Ministry of Internal Affairs and apply for a residence permit before the end of the allowed 90-day period.
 A small fee applies, depending on the reason for acquiring the permit.
 There are two options for residence permits available to UK nationals:

 - Temporary residence permit